Website Rutgers University Libraries

-> SALARY: Salary commensurate with qualifications and experience.
-Minimum salary is $75,580.
+SALARY: Salary and rank will be commensurate with qualifications and experience.

-STATUS/BENEFITS: Tenure-track faculty status, twelve-month appointment, retirement plan, life/health insurance, prescription drug and dental plans, tuition remission, and 22 vacation days annually.
+STATUS/BENEFITS: Faculty status, calendar year appointment, retirement plans, life/health insurance, prescription drug and dental plans, tuition remission, vacation and sick accrual per current university policy.

-LIBRARY PROFILE: Rutgers University Libraries seek to create an inclusive and welcoming environment for learning and work for the students, faculty, and staff of the University.
+Rutgers University Libraries seek to create an inclusive and welcoming environment for learning and work for the students, faculty, and staff of the University.
 The Libraries actively embrace the Rutgers vision of “beloved community” defined by a commitment to work together to embody, reflect, and respect the complexities and differences of all our parts.
 The Libraries serve all institutions that make up Rutgers, The State University of New Jersey: Rutgers University–New Brunswick, Rutgers University–Newark, Rutgers University–Camden, and Rutgers Biomedical and Health Sciences.
-The Libraries have a highly valued staff of about 300, who are committed to innovation in access services, information literacy, and digital initiatives.
+The Libraries have a highly valued staff of about 190, who are committed to innovation in access services, information literacy, and digital initiatives.
 Rutgers University Libraries operate with a budget of $45 million and have outstanding collections, especially in jazz and New Jerseyana.
-Collectively, the Libraries’ holdings include more than 4.8 million volumes.
-The Libraries hold memberships in ARL, BTAA, CNI, CRL, Lyrasis, NERL, PALCI, ValeNJ, SPARC (and COAPI), and use ExLibris,, Alma, Primo and OCLC.
+Collectively, the Libraries’ holdings include more than six million print and digital resources throughout its 11 libraries and five distinctive collections.
+RUL is a member of AAHSL, ARL, BTAA, CNI, CRL, Lyrasis, NERL, PALCI, ValeNJ, SPARC (and COAPI).
+The Libraries use Alma and OCLC as its primary bibliographic utilities.

 Rutgers Biomedical Health Sciences (RBHS): RBHS serves as the umbrella organization for eight schools and seven centers and institutes focused on improving human health.
 Aligned with Rutgers University – New Brunswick and collaborating with scholars and researchers throughout the university, RBHS established Rutgers as one of the largest academic institutions in the United States providing health care education, research and clinical service and care.
 RBHS is one of the few health centers in the country with schools in the full spectrum of human health: medicine, dentistry, nursing, allied health, pharmacy, public health, and biomedical science – 6,900 students (2,300 undergraduate, 4,565 graduate), 1,572 full-time faculty with approx. 1,500 degrees awarded annually.
 Rutgers’ health sciences research activity is the largest and most comprehensive in New Jersey, with more than $450 million annually in research and development expenditures.
 More than 1,300 providers comprise Rutgers – Health, our practice organization consisting of physicians, dentists, psychologists, nurses, pharmacists, social workers, and behavioral health and addiction professionals.